ka4ep/Lexical.Localization/docs/IAssetComposition/README.md

 # Asset Composition

 **AssetComposition** is the default class.
-It unifies a group of assets into one asset, typically so that they can be assigned to IAssetRoot.
+It unifies a group of assets into one asset, typically so that they can be assigned to ILineRoot.

 ```csharp
 // Create individual assets